Tips for Universal Studios for Toddlers & Babies

 Play Areas for Kids at Universal Orlando for Toddlers

 Universal has several play areas in each park designed especially for younger children.
-In Universal Studios, inside the Woody Woodpecker Kidzone they have Fievals Playland and Curious George A Day at the Park (mostly wet).
-At Island of Adventures, there is Dr Suess’ If I Ran a Zoo (with water play area), Discovery Dino Center (air conditioned), and Camp Jurassic play area.
+At Island of Adventures, there is Dr Seuss’ If I Ran a Zoo (with water play area), Discovery Dino Center (air conditioned), and Camp Jurassic play area.
 All of the play areas are super fun and were a highlight for my girls during our visits.